-If you’ve been creating lots of great content for your online business marketing, good job!
+If you’ve been creating lots of great, fresh content for your online business marketing, good job!
 Your social media presence, blog posts, and other online content are definitely helping to generate leads and promote your business.

 All that content creation can be a lot of work though.
 Don’t get burnt out…get creative.
 Using one of your best blog posts, you can create lots more fresh content.
 Here’s how.

 To start, you’ll need to choose a well-performing, A+ blog post.
 Look back through your old posts and choose a post that was especially relevant to your target market, got the most likes and shares, and/or had a lot of material that could be further discussed.

 Next, think about how you can use this blog post as the jumping off point for a whole bunch of fresh content.
 This is a great way to delve deeper into a topic that your ideal clients want to learn more about.
 It’s also a good way to maximize your ROI by making the most of the content you worked so hard on to get the most bang for your buck.
 Take a look at your well-performing blog post and ask some more questions.
 What more can I say about this topic?
 Is this information still relevant, or does it need an update?
 What questions might my ideal client have after reading this?

 Now that you have your topic, it’s time to turn it into some fresh content.
 There’s really no limit to the amount of new content you can create, so pick a format that makes sense and would speak to your target audience.
 Here are a few suggestions: